Historia Naturalis Brasiliae

 Historia Naturalis Brasiliae (Brazilian Natural History), originally written in Latin, is the first scientific work on the natural history of Brazil, written by Dutch naturalist Willem Piso and containing research done by the German scientist Georg Marcgraf, published in 1648.
 The work includes observations made by the German naturalist H. Gralitzio, in addition to humanist Johannes de Laet.
 It was dedicated to Johan Maurits, Count of Nassau, who was the patron of the project during the period of Dutch rule in Brazil.

 The research of the work focuses on the coast of the Northeast, during its occupation by the Dutch West India Company.
 Marcgraf and Piso had started their field research of the area in 1637.
-The work covers tropical diseases and indigenous therapies, but Piso depicts the indigenous peoples of Brazil as barbarians who lack scientific education.
-Piso and his contemporaries thought that the indigenous peoples would be unable to contribute to any studies on medicine and botany.
+The work covers tropical diseases and Indigenous therapies, but Piso depicts the Indigenous peoples of Brazil as barbarians who lack scientific education.
+Piso and his contemporaries thought that the Indigenous peoples would be unable to contribute to any studies on medicine and botany.

 The book had wide circulation in Northern Europe, and was admired for the illustrations accompanying the text.
 The work remained unsurpassed until the 19th century.
 In Denmark, Ole Worm followed the book's organizational structure when documenting the natural history of Denmark.
 He reused some of the book's illustrations n his own work, Museum Wormianum.
 Carl Linnaeus and Albert Aublet also reused the work of Macgrave in several of their texts and images.

+The work

+Historia Naturalis Brasiliae is a Latin-language scientific work on the natural history of Brazil, published in 1648 as a single volume of about 293 pages.
+It is regarded as the first scientific work to describe Brazil's natural environment.
+The work is also notable for its illustrations, with more than 500 images accompanying the text.

+Written by the Dutch physician Willem Piso, it incorporates research by the German scientist Georg Marcgrave.
+It also includes observations by the German naturalist H. Gralitzio and contributions by the Dutch humanist Johannes de Laet.

+The volume brings together observations of Brazilian plants and animals, studies of tropical diseases and their treatment, and accounts of Indigenous medical practices alongside European interpretations of those remedies.
+It also includes descriptions of the region and its inhabitants.

+This research was carried out during Marcgrave and Piso's time in Brazil, beginning in 1637, and focused primarily on the coastal regions of northeastern Brazil under the control of the Dutch West India Company.

+It was published in Leiden and Amsterdam.
+The title page gives the publication places as Lugdunum Batavorum (Leiden) and Amstelodamum (Amsterdam), and names the publishers as Franciscus Hackius and Ludovicus Elzevirius of the Elzevir publishing house.
+The volume measured approximately 40 cm in height.

+Modern scholarship has described the work as one of the most complete seventeenth-century accounts of Brazilian flora and fauna, noting its documentation of plant uses, vernacular names, and associated diseases, as well as its preservation of Indigenous and African knowledge within an early modern European scientific framework.